 ARTH 5269 (3) Art and Archaeology of the Ancient Near East

-Examines civilizations of the Iran-Iraq region from the rise of urbanism in Mesopotamia through the era of the first 'world empire,' Achaemenid Persia.
-Emphasizes the material record of religious and state institutions of the ancient Near East, especially monuments that illustrate concepts of kingship.
-Explores notions of style, symbolism, visual rhetoric, text-image synthesis, patronage, creativity and roles of artists.
+Examines the diverse multicultural civilizations of the Iran-Iraq region and Anatolia from the rise of urbanism in Mesopotamia through the era of the first 'world empire,' Achaemenid Persia.
+Emphasizes the material record of religious and state institutions of the ancient Near East, especially monuments that illustrate concepts of power and communication.
+Explores notions of style, symbolism, visual rhetoric, text-image synthesis, patronage, creativity, trade, religion, gender, identity and roles of artists.
+How do inter-communal relations, cross-cultural exchange, innovation and artistic production, movement and migration, relate to the development and expression of hegemonic power and of empire, and the marginalization of some?
+What is the role of economics and commerce in these processes?
+May be repeated twice for credit if the topic is different.

 Additional Information: Departmental Category: Art History